-- Employees, - Spouses and dependents of those employees, - Any person you could have claimed as a dependent on your return except that: - The person filed a joint return. - The person had a gross income of \$4,400 or more; or - You, or your spouse if filing jointly, could be claimed as dependent on someone else's tax return. - Your child under age 27 at the end of the tax year. - Spouses and dependents of deceased employees.
+- Employees, - Spouses and dependents of those employees, - Any person you could have claimed as a dependent on your return except if: - a.
+The person filed a joint return. - b.
+The person had a gross income of \$4,400 or more; or - c.
+You, or your spouse if filing jointly, could be claimed as dependent on someone else's tax return. - Your child under age 27 at the end of the tax year. - Spouses and dependents of deceased employees.